Michael Harris II Preview, Player Props: Braves vs. Giants

-The Atlanta Braves, including Michael Harris II (.279 slugging percentage in past 10 games, including zero home run), battle starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+Michael Harris II -- 3-for-4 with a home run and two RBI in his last game -- will be in action for the Atlanta Braves against the San Francisco Giants, with Ryan Walker on the hill, on August 26 at 4:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Mets.
+He notched a home run while going 3-for-4 in his last game against the Giants.

 Michael Harris II Game Info & Props vs. the Giants